kryuchenko/YandexTaxiReviewsDownloader/README.md

 - **Description**: The maximum rating of reviews to fetch (inclusive).
 Scale is 1 to 5.
 - **Example**: `2`

+## Enhanced Features

+### Filtering by App Version and Review Score

+The script has been enhanced to filter reviews based on the version of the app they pertain to, as well as the score of the reviews.
+This ensures that only relevant feedback is considered, making the analysis more focused and useful.

+### Writing Reviews to CSV

+Filtered reviews are written to a CSV file, allowing for easy storage and further analysis.
+The CSV file includes details such as Review ID, UserName, UserImage, Content, Score, Thumbs Up, Review Created Version, and Timestamp.

+### Handling Timeouts

+The script intelligently handles timeouts to prevent hanging.
+If no new reviews are fetched within a specified number of seconds (`timeoutSeconds`), the script terminates, ensuring efficient operation.

 ## Usage

 1. Ensure the JSON configuration file is named appropriately and placed in a location accessible by the script.